Crowdsourcing and BHL: Current Projects that Allow Users to Help Us Improve Our Library!

 Purposeful Gaming and BHL: Playing at OCR Correction and Transcriptions

 Another crowdsourcing BHL project called Purposeful Gaming and BHL, funded by IMLS and based at the Missouri Botanical Garden, has been making significant strides in its objective to improve access to BHL texts through gamifying the text correction process.
-Digital outputs of BHL text are create both through automated (OCR of published text) and manual means (transcription of hand-written text from ornithologist William Brewster).
+Digital outputs of BHL text are created both through automated (OCR of published text) and manual means (transcription of hand-written text from ornithologist William Brewster).
 Multiple outputs of the same page are then compared and differences incorporated into an online digital game in which the public will help verify the accuracy of individual words.
 Those corrections will then be incorporated back into the BHL portal for viewing by users and to enable full text searching.
 The project’s game designer, Tiltfactor, has recently completed and beta-tested 2 initial prototypes for both gaming and non-gaming audiences.
 The final games are expected to go live in May 2015.
-To follow the project, which runs through November of 2015, see http://biodivlib.wikispaces.com/Purposeful+Gaming.
+Learn more about the Purposeful Gaming project, which runs through November of 2015.

 |William Brewster’s journals available for transcription in the ALA/Australian Museum Biodiversity Volunteer Portal.|